victorsibanda/MongodEnvironment/ReadMe.md

 `git clone git@github.com:victorsibanda/MongodEnvironment.git`

-- In terminal use `berks vendor Cookbooks` which will clone the cookbooks into a folder named Cookbooks Note :: If you want to repeat the process use `rm berksfile.lock` then run `berks vendor Cookbooks` again.
+- In terminal use `berks vendor Cookbooks` which will clone the cookbooks into a folder named Cookbooks.

+Note :: If you want to repeat the process use `rm berksfile.lock` then run `berks vendor Cookbooks` again.

 - To create the AMI Run :

+ `packer validate packer.json`
- - `packer validate packer.json` If that passes run
+-  If that passes run

- - `packer build packer.json`
+  `packer build packer.json`